 We head over to the

 FEMA finally fixed that housing problem.
-The Timmerman Trapezoidal Manage-Mental camp rolls a dash- train up valley for the minimum wage workers.
-When Jeb Blush declared Martial law back in ’11, anyone suspected to have spoken too fancy-free became netted into a new workforce-housing program.
+The Timmerman Trapezoidal Manage-Mental camp rolls a Dash-Train up valley for us minimum wage workers.
+When Jeb Blush declared Martial law back in ’11, they netted anyone suspected to have spoken too fancy-free into a new workforce-housing program.
 There’s even a store on the train.
 Good thing since most of Ketchum’s old shops are now vacuous second homes.

 So in the spirit of Maxwell Smart memorize these words under a cone of silence before quickly swallowing them.
 Back in 2005, the